Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 1. Finish deploying the website:

     If you recall, earlier we kicked off the deployment of the static Cloudfront site for the Mythical Mysfits.
-By now that stack should have completed, and we can deploy and refresh our environment variables.
+By now that stack should have completed, and we can redeploy and refresh our environment variables.

     ```
     script/upload-site.sh
     ```

     ### Checkpoint:
-    At this point, the Mythical Mysfits website should be available at the static site endpoint for the Cloudfront distribution. <code>https://$MYTHICAL_WEBSITE</code> where the full name can be found in the `workshop-1/cfn-output.json` file.
+    At this point, the Mythical Mysfits website should be available at the static site endpoint for the Cloudfront distribution. <code>http://$MYTHICAL_WEBSITE</code> where the full name can be found in the `workshop-1/cfn-output.json` file.
 Check that you can view the site, but there won't be much content visible yet until we launch the Mythical Mysfits monolith service:
     ![initial website](images/00-website.png)